smikodanic/angular-form-validator/README.md

 # angular-form-validator
 > Angular validation directive with validation rules and error messages.
+Angular form validator that you will love!